mendix/docs/content/apidocs-mxsdk/apidocs/client-apis-for-pluggable-widgets.md

 Mendix does not provide you code as an *npm package*, which is the approach commonly used by JavaScript libraries.
 Instead, Mendix provides you modules available during execution.
 Hence, if you are using a module bundler like [webpack](https://webpack.js.org/), you should configure it to mark these modules as [externals](https://webpack.js.org/configuration/externals/).

-This process can be cumbersome, so it is recommended you use this [tools package](https://www.npmjs.com/package/@mendix/pluggable-widgets-tools) which contains the correctly configured bundlers to work with pluggable widgets.
+This process can be cumbersome, so it is recommended you use this [tools package](https://www.npmjs.com/package/@mendix/pluggable-widgets-tools) which contains the correctly-configured bundlers to work with pluggable widgets.
 If you follow best practices and use the [Mendix Pluggable Widget Generator](https://www.npmjs.com/package/@mendix/generator-widget) to scaffold your widget, then this package is added automatically.

 ## 3 Standard Properties